A Step by Step Rescue Guide for Panicked Breeders

 Fluid in the Lungs (Amniotic Fluid)

-This fetal-to-neonatal transition does not always happen on its own.
+Inside the womb, a kit’s lungs are filled with amniotic fluid throughout pregnancy.
+At birth, that fluid must clear before the first breath of air can enter.
+This fetal to neonatal transition does not always happen on its own.
 Without the mother’s immediate stimulation, fluid stays trapped and the kit cannot breathe.
 This is the most common reason a kit appears lifeless at birth.

 Temperature Shock (Hypothermia)

+Kits are born hairless.
+The moment they leave the womb, body heat drains rapidly, especially on a cold surface.
 Hypothermia shuts down metabolism and makes a kit appear dead.
 Gradual, gentle warming can reverse this faster than most breeders expect.

 Difficult Birth (Dystocia) Exhaustion